 2, Give them food when they ask for it (within reason)

 Babies and children have different requirements for food, and will generally eat when they’re hungry.
 For N that means he’ll only eat a small amount for breakfast, but then will be hungry and want food all morning, have lunch, then can go all afternoon until tea (although he will moan in the afternoon he’s hungry – but he usually is thirsty or only needs a bite of something).
-So unless it’s only a short time until a meal, let them have something to eat.
+Unless it’s only a short time until a meal, let them have something to eat.
 If they’re active all the time, they’ll need it.

 3,Let them have control and choices